ikerei/aws-security-hub-cross-account-controls-disabler/README.md

 ## Goal

 AWS Security Hub allows you to disable controls of security standards such as CIS AWS Foundations controls or AWS Foundational Security Best Practices controls.
 However, in a multi account setup with a dedicated Security Hub administrator account, there is no native way to disable specific controls globally for all Security Hub member accounts.
-This project intends to close this gap by propagating the action of enabling or disabling security standards and its controls in the Security Hub administrator account across all of the Security Hub member accounts.
+This project intends to close this gap by propagating the action of enabling or disabling security standards and its controls in the Security Hub administrator account across all of the Security Hub member accounts and specific regions.

 ## Overview